- Mental Health

 Yes, I have had a few of those for my friends as well - what can I say, I have a soft heart for those in emotional needs.
 Now, to avoid mentioning both genders - like I do in some other articles - let's agree about a "she", although a "he" is just as much a potential specimen of that type of friends.
-I have had both, so I am not taking sides.
+I have had both and I am not taking sides.

 So, she will befriend you basically with the only unconscious motivation to show off with her advantages over you.
 God forbid that you might come up with a major innovation in your household, buy a new car, or something - she might find a craziest reason to break up with you.
 If you went for a vacation, she rushed to take a trip too, and all in all - she just can't see you showing any signs of success in life without interpreting them as your trying to compete with her.

 If you happen to be smarter, better looking, or healthier, she is bound to match it with her material possessions.
 Indeed, that inner insecurity is doing a number on your friendship, giving you temptations from time to time to terminate that game that's testing your limits of compassion and understanding.